midtown-ai/glossary/glossary/d.md

  See also [D], [Generative Adversarial Network], [Rectified Linear Unit]

 # DeepAR Forecasting

- Based on neural network. <<Highlight(Time series forecasting)>> (ex number of units sold).
+ Based on neural network. `Time series forecasting` (ex number of units sold).
 Model needs to be trained, i.e. supervised.
 Integrated with Sagemaker.
 Lots of hyperparameters.
 Tuning is very important.

 # Deep Belief